FansDB/docs/docs/performers.md

 3. We rely on these networks for performer age verification.
 4. Helps avoid duplicate submissions and improves discoverability.

-## Naming structure
+## Primary name & aliases

 <div class="annotate" markdown>
-1. For primary name, `FirstName LastName` is preferred, but unique username can also be used.
+1. Use `FirstName LastName` as the primary name, or fall back to the unique username from the approved network.
-1. Include all mandatory aliases from submitted network links.
+1. Include usernames as aliases of added performer accounts from approved networks.
-1. Consider adding other relevant aliases that can help in finding the performer.(1)
+1. Names from professional adult credits can be added as aliases.
+1. Social media accounts can be used to verify other names associated with the adult work.
+Must be properly documented in the comments.
+1. Do not add social media or other non-network usernames as aliases.
+1. Do not add legal names unless they were used as an adult credit.
-1. Each name and alias added must be properly sourced via submitted links or in the comments.(2)
+1. Properly source each name and alias.
+Either by submitted links or in the comments.(1)
-1. Do not add legal names or private social media handles.
-Except in cases where the performer is using their legal name in adult content production.
-Note that in your submission comment.
 1. Name and alias fields are case-insensitive; do not add different capitalization variations.
 </div>
-1. Relevant aliases can be social media handles, professional porn names or petnames.
-2. If you can't source the information, exclude it from your submission.
+1. If you can't source the information, exclude it from your submission.

 ## Links